-King’s College School, Wimbledon will open an international school in Bangkok in 2020 to offer a typically British education to locals and expats.
+King’s College School, Wimbledon opened an international school in Bangkok in 2020 to offer a typically British education to locals and expats.

 Since Harrow first opened an international campus in Thailand in 1998, leading independent schools such as Bromsgrove, Rugby, Shrewsbury, and Brighton College have followed suit and opened campuses across the country.

 Demand for high-quality, English-medium education remains high in Thailand – both from expat families for whom the local education system is often inaccessible and sometimes inappropriate, and from local families who seen it as a ‘passport’ to a place at a British or Western university.
 So, a school such as King's College, Bangkok – which brings with it a reputation for academic excellence, discipline, pastoral care and an emphasis on extra-curricular activities – has huge potential to succeed as a new school here.

 The campus in Ratchadaphisek-Rama III Road follows two openings of King’s College schools in China in 2018.
 King’s College is clearly succeeding internationally, which would suggest that the Bangkok school has plenty of expertise to draw from.
-King's Bangkok may be opening during one of the most turbulent times in education but, unlike some other new schools worldwide that have delayed opening, the school is on track to welcome students on August 27, 2020.
+King's Bangkok may have opened during one of the most turbulent times in education but, unlike some other new schools worldwide that have delayed opening, the school welcomed students on time and on a completed campus.

 Early years classes are taught by at least one fully qualified international teacher; every class has an assistant teacher fluent in both Thai and English to help students who are learning English as an additional language.
 Specialist lessons include music, Mandarin, music, and sport.